CCPA Privacy Notice

 RightsDetails

-Deletion Rights.The right to delete Personal Information that Panaya has collected from you, subject to certain exceptions.
+Deletion rights.You have the right to delete Personal Information that Panaya has collected from you, subject to certain exceptions.

-Limit the Use or Disclosure of SPIUnder certain circumstances, if Panaya uses or discloses SPI, the right to limit the use or disclosure of SPI by Panaya.
+Under certain circumstances, if Panaya uses or discloses sensitive Personal Information, you have the right to limit the use or disclosure by Panaya.

-Non-DiscriminationThe right not to receive discriminatory treatment by the business for the exercise of privacy rights conferred by the CCPA, including an employee’s, applicants, or independent contractor’s right not to be retaliated against for the exercise of their CCPA rights, denying a consumer services, charging different prices or rates for goods or services, providing you a different level or quality of goods or services, etc. We may, however, charge different prices or rates, or provide a different level or quality of goods or services, if that difference is reasonably related to the value provided to us by your Personal Information.
+Non-DiscriminationYou have the right not to receive discriminatory treatment by the business for the exercise of privacy rights conferred by the CCPA, including an employee’s, applicants, or independent contractor’s right not to be retaliated against for the exercise of their CCPA rights, denying a consumer services, charging different prices or rates for goods or services, providing you a different level or quality of goods or services, etc. We may, however, charge different prices or rates, or provide a different level or quality of Services, if that difference is reasonably related to the value provided to us by your Personal Information.

 Note, certain rights can be done by you independently without using the DSR.
 For example, depending on your interaction with us:

-• you can delete and correct any information available in your account, through your account settings.
+• You can delete, access and correct any information available in your account, through your account settings,

 Further, opt-out rights can be executed without filling the form:

-• Through our website footer: You can opt-out from processing of online identifiers or other marketing data, for analytics or marketing purposes, at any time, by using the cookie settings banner or the “Do Not Sell or Share my Personal Information” button all available through our website footer or as detailed under our cookie declaration available here.
+• Through our website footer: You can opt-out from processing of online identifiers or other marketing data, for analytics or marketing purposes, at any time, by using the cookie settings banner or the “Do Not Sell or Share my Personal Information” button all available through our website footer or as detailed under our cookie declaration available on our website footer.

 • Through Device-Level Choices: If you do not want to receive interest-based advertisements, you can limit the collection of certain information through your device settings.